 Thankfully, there are many tools in the market to enable businesses and professionals to pay and get paid smoothly.
 And yes, the list is too long and finding the best tool fit for all kinds of users can be a bit challenging.
-But don’t you worry – I have tried and tested two platforms, Payoneer and Paypal, and I think a transparent comparison of both will help you arrive at a better decision.
+But don’t you worry – I have tried and tested two platforms, Payoneer and Paypal, and I think a transparent Payoneer vs Paypal comparison will help you arrive at a better decision.

 Without further ado, let us first pick Payoneer and learn about its offerings.
 What do you think?
 Are you ready?
-Here we go:
+Here we go to help you find which is best Payoneer or Paypal :

 Payoneer – making transactions simpler